yarisvt/tyk-docs/tyk-docs/content/security/your-apis/openid-connect.md

 It is possible to inject this as a header into the request moving upstream to the underlying service using header injection and invoking the reserved metadata field: `$tyk_meta.TykJWTSessionID`.

+Also possible to access the JWT claims, using `$tyk_context.jwt_claims_CLAIMNAME` by injecting as a context variable in a request header.
+See [Request Headers][2] for more details.

 ### Aliases

 In order to make OIDC Access tokens meaningful in analytics data, Tyk will also set an Alias for the internal token so the user can be easily identified in analytics.
 The OIDC Alias will always be the `ClientID + User ID` provided by the IDP.
-This can then be queried separately.
+This will be displayed for analytics purposes.

 #### Setting up OIDC